Get the Best of Both Worlds

 Earn Two Degrees in Five Years

-Upon completion of either of the programs below, you'll receive two degrees:
+Upon completion of either of the programs above, you'll receive two degrees:

 - A BS in engineering science from Principia College